-Special Registrations
+Special Registration

 Special registrations are noted in class schedules.
 Special times and locations are available to industrial contract students.
-Information regarding these registrations is available from the Counseling Center at (281) 425-6384 or (800) 621-8724; the office of Industrial Liaison (281) 425-6460; or the Allied Health Office (281) 425-6229.
+Information regarding these registrations is available from the Counseling Center at (281) 425-6384, or the Office of Industrial Liaison (281) 425-6460.